 Faced with having to learn effective bridging methods, many opt for archaic methods that have long proven useless in the fostering of proficient writing.
 I am troubled by this, especially since bidialectalist approaches (as an alternative to persistent eradicationist conceptions) have successfully bridged extant discourse practices and academic ones for more than two decades.
 I do not mean to suggest that improved writing depends solely on recognizing students’ language choices; rather, I mean to advocate for a working knowledge of our students’ native epistemologies and cultural hermeneutics.

-My affiliation with the Writing Program therefore allows me to fulfill another phase of my service to students, and to the field-at-large, by having a direct impact on teacher objectives, curricular outcomes, and methodology that incorporate equal parts theory and practice.
+My affiliation with the Department of Literary, Cultural, and Communication Studies therefore allows me to fulfill another phase of my service to students, and to the field-at-large, by having a direct impact on teacher objectives, curricular outcomes, and methodology that incorporate equal parts theory and practice.
 This work is crucial because it helps us explore (and hopefully illuminate) the ways in which matters of justice, equality, and prosperity are interpreted and expressed among all people in meaningful ways for meaningful ends—we would, in short, be taking a direct role in the materialization of praxis among our students.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.